salmon1802/salmon1802.github.io/_pages/about.md

 3. **Generative Recommender Systems**: Generative recommender systems leverage auto-encoding models, auto-regressive models, and large language models to generate personalized recommendations.
 In contrast to traditional recommendation methods that primarily depend on user-item interaction data, generative models introduce novel paradigms for conceptualizing and delivering recommendations, enabling more flexible and creative recommendation strategies.

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 I have been selected for the 2026 Tencent RhinoBird Elite Talent Program, with my research topic being generative recommender systems.
 - *2025.12*: &nbsp;🎉🎉 I am selected for the 2025 China Association for Science and Technology Young Scientist Sponsorship Program (Doctoral Student Special Project).
 - *2025.11*: &nbsp;🎉🎉 One paper focusing on a simple yet effective cross network for CTR prediction is accepted by the SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'26).
 - *2025.09*: &nbsp;🎉🎉 Winning China National Scholarship (Ranked 1st in the School of Computer Science and Technology, Anhui University, 2025).